Churchill polar bears like the garbage bins but the rest of the town is bleak and battered.

 Visitors usually view polar bears from specially designed vehicles called tundra buggies (akin to a Portakabin on top of outsize wheels) which rumble slowly through a desolate landscape along trails originally established by the Canadian armed forces.

-It is also possible to stay overnight in a tundra lodge which is a mobile accommodation version and convenient tough pricey.
+It is also possible to stay overnight in a tundra lodge (see below) which is a mobile accommodation version and convenient tough pricey.